JoshuaPattonWeb/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  - State components have state and keep track of changing data.
+  - Functional components displays data to the DOM depending on the props/values that are given.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  - ComponentWillMount is called before the initial rendering.
+  - componentWillUpdate is called before it receives new props or states to be updated.

 3. Define stateful logic.

+  - Stateful logic is and form of code that uses any amount of "hooks of state"

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  - Arrange: Tests are set up by arranging different inputs and targets
+  - Act: Methods used to make sure values are being rendered to the component
+  - Assert: After the value is "rendered" we need to confirm that by running an expect(xx).toBeInTheDocument as validation to what we've inputted to what we have received.